-Despite only fourteen members of the class being scrapped, the locomotives that were once the pride of the fleet of the SRA are now relegated to far lesser duties in private ownership.
-The class are split between Pacific National and Engenco (formerly Coote Industrial), with three units recently included in the sale of South Spur Rail Services from Engenco to Qube Logistics.
-While the Engenco and Qube units often see mainline service on a variety of workings, the Pacific National units are mostly used as shunters, with a handful used occasionally as trailing units on grain, ore, garbage and cement working.
-A large number of the class (both Pacific National and Engenco units) are in storage in locations including Parkes, Broken Hill and Werris Creek.
+The locomotives that were once the pride of the fleet of the SRA are now relegated to far lesser duties in private ownership, with the bulk of the class having been scrapped ahead of older models.
+The class were originally split between Pacific National and Engenco (formerly Coote Industrial), with three units included in the sale of South Spur Rail Services from Engenco to Qube Logistics.
+The remaining Engenco unit would follow the rest of the Greentrains fleet to SSR in 2016 (8049).
+While the SSR and Qube units often see mainline service on a variety of workings, the Pacific National units are mostly used as shunters, with a handful used occasionally as trailing units on grain, ore, garbage and cement working.
+A large number of the class (owned by PN) are in storage.

 FreightCorp – PL Class (1998)

 Seven 48 Class locomotives were rebuilt by FreightCorp between 1998 and 2001 for use on metropolitan trip train workings to/from Port Botany.
 The primary modification made was the lowering of the front hood to allow full-width windscreens (similar to those used on the 82 and 90 Classes) to be installed.
 The class were used in push-pull configuration, with one on each end of a rake of container wagons to minimise shunting at both the port and the container yards (many of which had no run-around facilities, or had points facing away from the intended direction of travel).
 The PL Class would be relocated under Pacific National ownership, with PL1 and PL2 moved to Adelaide to shunt the Great Southern Rail terminal at Keswick (with PL2 later returning to NSW).
 The remainder of the class were assigned coal haulage duties on the lightly laid former South Maitland Railways line to Pelton (near Cessnock), although they have since been displaced from these duties by EL Class following an upgrade by the lines owners.
-Aside from PL1, which remains the Keswick Shunter, the rest of the class is in storage (PL4 being at Narrabri West, with the remainder stored in a cripple siding at Kooragang Island).
-Due to unreliability, and their large windscreens being a target for rock-throwers (thus, making them rather unpopular with crews), it is unlikely that the units will re-enter service in the future.
+PL1 was the last surviving member of the class in service (as the Keswick Terminal shunter in Adelaide, SA) although it too was withdrawn in 2016.
+Aside from PL1, the remainder of the class has since been scrapped.